betrusted-io/xous-book/src/ch03-00-introducing-the-kernel.md

 ## Memory and mapping

 Memory is obtained by issuing a `MapMemory` syscall.
 This call can optionally provide a physical address to map.
-If no memory is specified, a random phyiscal page is provided.
+If no memory is specified, a random physical page is provided.
 The process has no way of knowing the physical address of the page.

 If the caller allocates memory from the primary region, it will be zeroed.
 If it allocates memory from an ancillary region such as a registor or a framebuffer, then that memory will not be initialized.